navicto/Discretization-MDLPC/README.md

 # Discretization-MDLPC
-Implementation of Fayyad and Irani's MDLPC discretiation algorithm
+Python implementation of Fayyad and Irani's MDLPC discretiation algorithm

 Reference:

 Irani, Keki B. "Multi-interval discretization of continuous-valued attributes for classiﬁcation learning."
 (1993).

 Instructions:

 1. Download Entropy.py and MDLPC.py
 2. In a terminal, cd into the directory where the .py files were saved
 3. run the following command: